ethan4768/blog/src/content/bookmarks/2024-12/pdf-math-translate-ai-powered-pdf-scientific-paper-translation-with-format-preservation.md

 ---
-title: PDFMathTranslate: AI-Powered PDF Scientific Paper Translation with Format Preservation
+title: "PDFMathTranslate: AI-Powered PDF Scientific Paper Translation with Format Preservation"
 slug: pdf-math-translate-ai-powered-pdf-scientific-paper-translation-with-format-preservation
+description: |
-description: PDFMathTranslate allows for bilingual translation of PDF scientific papers while preserving original formatting.
+  PDFMathTranslate allows for bilingual translation of PDF scientific papers while preserving original formatting.
 It supports various translation services such as Google, DeepL, Ollama, and OpenAI, and offers command-line, GUI, and Docker deployment options.
 Enhance your research accessibility with this innovative tool.
 tags:
   - AI
   - dev